 3- The codes listed below should be in the activity_main.xm section.

-After entering the above code, the output that we can see is that it creates a page and asks the user to enter his name, then adds two buttons.
+After entering the above code, we can see that it creates a page and asks the user to enter his name, then adds two buttons.
 It should be noted that the color of the buttons is one blue and the other purple.
-The text on the buttons is "blue theme" and "purple theme".
+The text on the buttons is "blue theme" and "purple theme."

 5- After we have done the coding related to it and applied the changes and edits, we will see that the result will be that the applied changes will not disappear every time we exit and enter it.

-In the code listed above, to be able to work with SharedPreferences and save data at a lower volume, we must create an instance of the class object, this class has two parameters that when creating it for the first parameter is one Select the desired name and set the second parameter to MODE_PRIVATE.
+In the code listed above, to work with SharedPreferences and save data at a lower volume, we must create an instance of the class object.
+This class has two parameters that are one when creating it for the first parameter,.
+Select the desired name and set the second parameter to MODE_PRIVATE.

 In the code above, we have created the SharedPreferences.Editor class so that we can edit the information.
 Edit information in such a way that every time you log in or log out of the account, we must edit the information.

-In the code above, we use AppCompatSeekBar and change the font of the text that is placed inside the toolbar, and at the same time, the information about SharedPreferences is changed.
+In the code above, we use AppCompatSeekBar and change the font of the text placed inside the toolbar, and at the same time, the information about SharedPreferences is changed.